william-masdon-oracle/ai-gpu-solutions/ml_with_argo_workflows/configurations/configurations.md

 ![Create application](images/application.png)

-4. After the application is created follow the steps from Getting started - Cloud Shell setup.
+4. After the application is created follow the steps **1 through 7** from Getting started - Cloud Shell setup.

 5. Once you reach step 8 use the following commands instead: